caiosba/drupal-behat-ui/README.md

 * Take screenshot (very useful for debugging specially if you run Selenium headless, using XVFB or something like that)
 * HTTP authentication

-If you don't know from where to start, check the file sample-test-suite.zip.
+If you don't know from where to start, please check the file sample-test-suite.zip.

 Check [this video](http://ca.ios.ba/files/drupal/behatui.ogv) to understand better how it works.